-The most common primary diagnoses among LGBTQ+ clients served by BHS-CY in FY 2022-23 were: Depressive disorders (n=776, 47%), Stressor and Adjustment disorders (n=363; 22%), and Anxiety disorders (n=262; 16%).
+The most common primary diagnoses among LGBTQ+ clients served by BHS-CY in FY 2023-24 were: Depressive disorders (n=665, 47%), Stressor and Adjustment disorders (n=290; 20%), and Anxiety disorders (n=238; 17%).
 Rates of Depressive disorder diagnoses were far greater than the BHS-CY systemwide average.

-Primary DSM-5 diagnosis from the last episode of service prior to June 30, 2023; or, the most recent valid diagnosis.
-Invalid/Missing diagnoses are excluded. †In alignment with ICD-10 and DSM-5, Adjustment disorders and PTSD/Other acute stress reaction are classified together within the Stressor and Adjustment disorders category.
+Primary DSM-5 diagnosis from the last episode of service prior to June 30, 2024; or, the most recent valid diagnosis.
+Invalid/Missing diagnoses are excluded. †In alignment with ICD-10 and DSM-5, Adjustment disorders and PTSD/Other acute stress reaction are classified together within the Stressor and Adjustment disorders category. ‡Gender identity and sexual orientation data were expanded in 2023-24 to include age 12.
+Previous years were comprised of ages 13+ and may not be directly comparable.